Skip to content

 Service area

-Seasonal homes are 30 percent of Belknap County's housing stock and 41 percent of Carroll County's, per a NH Business Review analysis of Census data, the highest concentrations in the state.
+Heavily, and it changes who is buying the roof.
+Seasonal homes are 30 percent of Belknap County's housing stock and 41 percent of Carroll County's, per a NH Business Review analysis of Census data.
 Practically, that means a huge share of Lakes Region roofs spend the worst weather of the year unwatched, and their owners plan projects from Massachusetts or beyond.
 The roof that suits that life is the one that manages winter alone, which is the whole case made on the lake house and camp roofing page.

 Lake winters are exposure winters

-Design snow loads here sit in the middle of New Hampshire's range, which runs from about 50 pounds per square foot in the southern tier past 120 in the mountains per CRREL TR-02-6 (each town has its own listed value, and elevation adjusts it).
+Design snow loads here run 80 pounds per square foot at Laconia, Meredith and Moultonborough and 90 at Wolfeboro and Gilford, the middle-to-upper part of a statewide range that runs from 50 psf on the Seacoast to 120 in the highest mountain townships, per CRREL TR-02-6 (each town has its own listed value, and elevation adds 2.1 psf per 100 feet).
 The lake adds its own physics: wind off open ice drifts snow hard onto leeward slopes and dormered cottage roofs, and shoreline buildings take wetter, heavier snow than the town average.
 Steep old cottage rooflines shed beautifully in metal, but everything below the eave, the deck, the dock stairs, the propane regulator, needs engineered snow retention; that discipline is covered at snow guards and ice dam protection.

 The building stock: camps, cottages, and conversions

 The region mixes three eras on one shoreline: original camps that predate any building code, mid-century cottages winterized one project at a time, and newer year-round homes built to modern spec.
 The first two groups reward a roofer who asks structural questions before quoting panels, because a pre-code camp frame and a 40-year roof deserve a load conversation up front.
-Older frames, gauge choices, and the full vetting checklist are all in the New Hampshire Metal Roofing Guide, and the hiring checks matter double when you manage the job remotely: see the NH roofer hiring guide.
+Older frames, gauge choices, and the full vetting checklist are all in the New Hampshire Metal Roofing Guide.

 Nearby areas

 North of the lakes, ski country loads take over: see the White Mountains.
-South, the capital area is covered under Concord.
+South, the capital area is covered under metal roofing in Concord, NH.
 All eight regions are on the service areas hub.

 How to Vet a Roofer in New Hampshire (There Is No License to Check)